Miguelzamora13/ptb-php/README.md

 ## ⚙️ Configuration <a name="configuration"></a>

-For the library to work, you need to set at least two mandatory parameters:
+To use the library, you must configure it by setting at least two mandatory parameters.
+Here's an example:

 ```php
 use function DevDasher\PTB\configurePTB;